0x7x/markdowngeneration/public/Quinn McNamee - ENGR 100 - Studio 07 - Variable Diffraction Grating - 11-19-23 1.md

 # <center>Animation</center>
 ---

-This animation can be found at https://public.mcnamee.dev/attatchments/wave.gif

-(I don't think it displays in pdf format)
+(not sure if it displays in pdf format)

 ![[wave.gif]]